-Second, the decision requires incremental procurement, beyond the baseline resources assumed for the Year 2022 and included in the Preferred System Plan adopted in D.19-04-040 (as adjusted in this decision), and in addition to the OTC retirement extensions described above, of system-level resource adequacy capacity of 4,000 MW, by all load-serving entities (LSEs) serving load within the California Independent System Operator balancing authority area.
-The resources shall be required to come online at least 60 percent by August 1, 2021, 80 percent by August 1, 2022, and 100 percent by August 1, 2023.
+Second, the decision requires incremental procurement, beyond the baseline resources assumed for the Year 2022 and included in the Preferred System Plan adopted in D.19-04-040 (as adjusted in this decision), and in addition to the OTC retirement extensions described above, of system-level resource adequacy capacity of 4,0003,300 MW, by all load-serving entities (LSEs) serving load within the California Independent System Operator balancing authority area.
+The resources shall be required to come online at least 6050 percent by August 1, 2021, 8075 percent by August 1, 2022, and 100 percent by August 1, 2023.
+LSEs are encouraged to exceed these minimum requirements to help minimize or eliminate the need for the OTC compliance extensions requested.
+LSEs are also encouraged to conduct their procurement with an eye toward grid resiliency, the need for which has been recently demonstrated with the experience with wildfires and power shutoffs.
+The Commission intends to further explore resiliency needs in its de-energization and microgrid rulemakings.

-Procurement shall be conducted on an all-source basis, including both existing and new resources, and may include LSE-owned resources when justified.
+Procurement shall be conducted on an all-source basis, including both existing and new resources\(except new gas-only resources), and may include LSE-owned resources when justified.
 The IOUs shall present their proposed contracts in a Tier 3 advice letter, with other LSEs providing summaries of their resource procurements, accompanied by an attestation from a senior officer that they will meet the requirements for the electric capacity.